kiprox/aria-mirror-bot/README.md

 ### Using tmux

-1. Start aria2 by running `./aria.sh`
+- [x] Start aria2 by running `./aria.sh`
-2. Start a new tmux session with `tmux new -s tgbot`, or connect to an existing session with `tmux a -t tgbot`.
+- [x] Start a new tmux session with `tmux new -s tgbot` or connect to an existing session with `tmux a -t tgbot`.
   Running the bot inside tmux will let you disconnect from the server without terminating the bot.
 You can also use nohup instead.
+- to kill session tmux run `tmux kill-session -t tgbot`

-3. Start the bot with `npm start`
+- [x] Start the bot with `npm start`

 ### Using systemd